amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Warranty.md

 ---
 title: Warranty
-tags:
-    - draft
 ---

-## Objective

-Ensure that solutions are working as intended, and that resolutions to issues can be implemented rapidly.
+The objective of a Warranty is to ensure that new solutions are working as intended, and that resolutions to issues can be implemented rapidly.

 ## Warranty Period